Makgadikgadi Pans National Park

 This National Park is Located in

 Makgadikgadi Pans National Park, located in Botswana, is a vast and unique landscape comprising one of the largest salt flats in the world.
 It is characterized by sprawling salt pans, grasslands, and seasonal wetlands.
 The park is famous for its dramatic scenery, abundant birdlife, and unique wildlife such as meerkats, wildebeest, and zebra.
-During the rainy season, the pans transform into a lush haven for migratory birds, including flamingos, while the dry season highlights the surreal, otherworldly beauty of the salt flats.
-The park also offers cultural insights through interactions with the San people.

-Makgadikgadi Pans National Park Park Entry Fee
+Makgadikgadi Pans National Park Entry Fees

 Category Fee (BWP)